 George Cochrane was born at 4:44 in Fürt, Germany and raised in Dublin, New Hampshire, his art training began at the Cambridge School of Weston, Massachusetts and continued at Sarah Lawrence College in Bronxville, New York.
 He worked at the Peggy Guggenheim Collection in Venice, Italy and spent his junior academic in Florence, studying Italian and Fine Art at Sarah Lawrence College and Art History at the Università di Firenze.
 He has an M.F.A. from Hunter College, City University of New York.
+He has been teaching Fine Art at Fairleigh Dickinson University, Florham Park, New Jersey for more than twenty years.
+He lives and works in Brooklyn with his wife Beatrix Flamenco and their dog Milo.

 Long Time Gone, his graphic novel in-progress, has been exhibited at the Massachusetts Museum of Contemporary Art (Mass MoCA) in North Adams, the Tweed Museum, Duluth, Minnesota, 153 Studio, Brooklyn, N.Y., and the Shirley Fiterman Art Center, Borough of Manhattan Community College, New York, N.Y.
 Long Time Gone episodes have appeared in “ESOPUS,” “Bomb,” and “the Deli.”
 His oil paintings, drawings, and manuscript of Dante’s Divine Comedy have been exhibited at The Museo Archeologico Nazionale dell’Umbria, Perugia, Italy; Biblioteca Comunali, Perugia; Castello dei Conti Guidi, Perugia; Fondazione Tito Balestra, Longiano; Guild Hall, East Hampton, New York; Morris Museum, Morristown, New Jersey; Momenta Art, Brooklyn, N.Y.; New York Public Library's Jefferson Market Branch, New York, N.Y.; Esther Raushenbush Library, Sarah Lawrence College, Bronxville, N.Y.; Five Myles Gallery, Brooklyn, N.Y.; Repetti Gallery, Long Island City, N.Y.; and Martin Kudlek, Cologne, Germany, among other venues.